ietf-wg-privacypass/base-drafts/draft-ietf-privacypass-protocol.md

 If any of these conditions is not met, the Issuer MUST return an HTTP 422 (Unprocessable Content) error to the client.

-If these conditions are met, the Issuer then tries to deseralize TokenRequest.blinded_msg using DeserializeElement from
+If these conditions are met, the Issuer then tries to deserialize TokenRequest.blinded_msg using DeserializeElement from
 {{Section 2.1 of OPRF}}, yielding `blinded_element`.
 If this fails, the Issuer MUST return an HTTP 422 (Unprocessable Content) error to the